codacy/docs/docs/organizations/using-coding-standards.md

 1. Proceed with the remaining wizard steps to finish [creating](#creating) or [editing](#editing) your coding standard.

-## Defining a default coding standard {: id="set-default"}
+## Defining default coding standards {: id="set-default"}

-For ease of management, you can define a default coding standard that automatically applies to new repositories.
-In the absence of a default coding standard, Codacy applies global defaults to all new repositories.
+For ease of management, you can define multiple default coding standards that automatically apply to new repositories.
+In the absence of default coding standards, Codacy applies global defaults to all new repositories.

 !!! note
-    When Codacy introduces new tools, those are automatically added to the global Codacy defaults but need to be manually added to the default coding standard.
+    When Codacy introduces new tools, those are automatically added to the global Codacy defaults but need to be manually added to a default coding standard.

-You can set a new coding standard as default when [creating](#creating) one.
+You can mark a new coding standard as default when [creating](#creating) one.

-To set an existing coding standard as default:
+To mark an existing coding standard as default:

 1. Open your organization **Policies** page, tab **Coding standards**.

-1. Toggle **Make default** on the relevant coding standard card.
+1. Toggle **Apply to new repositoriet** on the relevant coding standard card.

-    !!! note
-        Only one coding standard at a time can be the default coding standard.

     ![Setting a coding standard as the default](images/coding-standard-set-default.png)

 ## Editing a coding standard {: id="editing"}

 !!! note
-    Any edits to the configurations of a coding standard are automatically applied from the next analysis of each associated repository.
-However, any edit to the configurations of an associated repository unassigns the coding standard from that repository.
+    Any edits to the configurations of a coding standard are automatically applied on the next analysis of each associated repository.

 To edit an existing coding standard or change the repositories that follow that coding standard: